Microsoft/go/eng/doc/DeveloperGuide.md

 ```

 The `extract` subcommand generates a patch file under the `go/patches` directory.
-The patch file will be prefixed with a serial number (one greater than the number of existing patch files), followed by a dash-separated commit message.
+The patch file is prefixed with a serial number (one greater than the number of existing patch files), followed by a dash-separated commit message.

 ### Squashing changes to existing patch files

 Creating new patch files is not always necessary when there are existing patch files with similar purposes for the same files.
 In such cases, you can squash new commits on top of the existing ones to update their contents.
-The `git go-patch extract` command will detect the differences in these commits and regenerate the patch files with the updated contents.
+The `git go-patch extract` command detects the differences in these commits and regenerates the patch files with the updated contents.

 Before starting work, please check the `go/patches` directory for any existing patch files related to the files you're working on.
 This helps maintain a clean repository by avoiding redundant patch files.